Rohan Osteopathy Posts

 Osteoporosis Awareness and Prevention Month – May 2016

-It is estimated that around condition in which the usually strong support struts that make up the inside of most bones becomes thinner, which can lead to bones becoming fragile and breaking easily, resulting in pain and disability.s a
+It is estimated that around 3 million people in the UK have osteoporosis.
+Osteoporosis is a condition in which the usually strong support struts that make up the inside of most bones becomes thinner, which can lead to bones becoming fragile and breaking easily, resulting in pain and disability.

 Those that smoke or drink in excess of the recommended daily alcohol intake are at greater risk, but gender, genetics, age, race and low body weight are all contributing factors.